-I have been in Human Resources for many years and through those many years, I have worked with dozens of companies.
+I have been in Labor Consulting for many years and through those many years, I have worked with dozens of companies.
 I am often asked, “What can we do to keep our employees happy and to prevent union organizing?”
 Clients often think their efforts will be time intensive, expensive, and will require a ton of resources.
 The truth is quite the opposite!
 The “recipe” for keeping your employees happy is quite simple and often inexpensive.

 Most employees see their employer through the prism of their direct supervision.
 After all, their direct supervisor controls their time off, their volume of work and determines if their work is of quality which ultimately determines their raises and advancement opportunities.
 With the heavy impact of supervision, it is imperative that companies make their biggest investment toward developing great supervisors.
 Great supervisors will understand their impact on employees and the need for them to interact regularly and consistently with employees.
 Great supervisors will partner with their employees.
 Supervisors will be your greatest advocate in maintaining a great place to work.
 Your Supervisors are your “Secret Sauce”!